kdl-org/kdl/README.md

 unfortunate mistakes.
 It also has much more flexibility around how to represent data.

+If you need to interoperate with a service that consumes or emits JSON, or for some other reason have need to write "JSON in KDL", [we have JiK, an official microsyntax for losslessly encoding JSON](JSON-IN-KDL.md).

 #### What about TOML?

 It nests very poorly.
 It doesn't fare well with large files.